hellerve/talks/security-meetup-berlin-march-2019/README.md

 # Berlin Security Meetup March 2019

-This is a talk I proposed to the Berlin Information Security Meetup.
+This is a talk I’ll be giving at the Berlin Information Security Meetup.
 I want to talk about what it means to trust your compiler.
-It is basically a condensed version of the talk I gave at [Datengarten 96](/datengarten-jan-2019) where I limit myself to the second part of the original talk.
+It is basically a condensed version of the talk I gave at [Datengarten 96](/datengarten-jan-2019) where I limit myself to the second part of the original talk and extend on that a little bit.